 The opposition leader is confronted by the police in Uganda

-Kampala (AFP) – Police in Uganda confronted popular opposition presidential candidate Bobby Wayne at a news conference on Thursday, and Wayne said officers fired tear gas and bullets when they collided with his car.
+Police in Uganda confronted the presidential candidate from popular opposition on Thursday Bobby wine During a press conference, Wayne said that officers fired tear gas and bullets when they collided with his car.

-Reporters in attendance saw a police officer remove Wayne from the car while the latter claimed he had not violated any law.
+Reporters in attendance saw a policeman take Wayne out of the car while he said he was not violating any law.

 He said, “They don’t even allow me to stand on the side of the street.”
 “Please don’t embarrass the country.”
 In the end, he was allowed to finish his session with the press and leave the site.
 Wayne spent the day of the campaign, during which he said 23 members of his team had been arrested.